HackYourFuture/JavaScript2/Week2/README.md

 > It's 15.00 and you're studying at home for an exam on the next day.
 Suddenly, your phone rings.
 You pick up and find it's your best friend!
 They ask if you'd like to hang out later.
 What do you do?
 On the one hand, you'd love to hang out have fun.
 On the other hand, you really should study some more.
 You don't know so you tell your friend that you're going to _call back_ later with your answer.
 You end the conversation and go back to studying.
 Maybe you take a break or have a snack as well.
 On the other line your friend hangs up the phone and continues along with their day: they go out grocery shopping, cleaning the house and cooking dinner.
 After finishing your studies you call your friend and makes plans to go out together.

+This example illustrates the concept of **asynchronicity**: there are multiple processes happening simultaneously, without any single thing being dependent upon another.
+Your friend is not waiting by the phone until you have the answer.
+Or in technical terms: until the callback (which is you) has the return value (the answer to your friend's request to hang out).

-**This is why callbacks are important: it allows us to introduce asynchronicity in the control flow of a program.**
+This is the utility of `callbacks`: they allow us to introduce asynchronicity into the control flow of an application.

-A concrete example for why this might be useful is when you want to [TBC!!!]
+Let's put this into the context of a webpage.

 Study the following resources to learn more about the importance of callbacks: